postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 ### Step 2: Start the proxy debug session

 After the proxy is running, you can then start a proxy debug session, which is a time-bound session where captured traffic is saved in an entry in the **History** tab, and optionally into a collection.
+Once a proxy debug session is started, you can then pause, restart, or stop it.
 Before you start the session, you can select what traffic you want to go into it.

 > You can only have a single proxy or interceptor debug session running at the same time.